pranshugaba/hugo-website/content/now/index.md

 I am attending the following courses this semester:
 - Algebra and Computation
 - Computational Complexity
-- Logic, Games, and Automata
+- Logic, Games, and Automata (from CMI)
-- Algebraic Automata Theory
+- Algebraic Automata Theory (from CMI)

 ## Learning

+I am learning Lua to configure my Neovim editor.

 I am learning functional programming with Haskell from _Programming in Haskell_ by Graham Hutton.
 I want to become proficient enough in Haskell to be able to solve puzzles on Project Euler, as well as configure [XMonad](https://xmonad.org/) --- the window manager that I use.